slackapi/java-slack-sdk/docs/content/guides/composing-messages.md

 );
 ```

-You can use this way also for building a message for Incoming Webhooks and `response_url` calls.
+You can build a message for incoming webhooks and `response_url` calls this way too.

 ---
 ## Block Kit Kotlin DSL